gjsman/Adobe-Connect-Recording-Downloader/Read_me_RecordingFlowchart.txt

 If the recording server program is not working, it probably just needs to be started again.
 Note that this does not mean turning the server off or taking it offline, but rather, connecting via RDP and running the program.

 Use the program Remote Desktop Connection.
-You will be connection to a virtual machine that is itself using RDP to connect to the server, so it is “watching” the Adobe Connect recordings 24/7
+You will be connection to a virtual machine that is itself using RDP to connect to the server, so it is ï¿½watchingï¿½ the Adobe Connect recordings 24/7

 As a shortcut, you should save the info to a RDP file.
 Clicking on this file will automatically open Remote Desktop Connection with the login information to access the laptop.
 It will probably still ask for your password, since our network security prefs do not allow them to be stored.